aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotm-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to DIF in Android Applications or Online App" h2="Export DOTM to DIF in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOTM to DIF conversion feature inside your android applications.
-Firstly, you can convert DOTM to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to DIF.
+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Office Word template file used to create documents with a consistent look and feel.
+It is used to store text, images, formatting, macros, and other document elements.
+However, the Data Interchange Format (DIF) is a text-based file format used to store data in a tabular format.
+It is used to exchange data between different applications, such as spreadsheets, databases, and other programs.
+Therefore, it is necessary to convert DOTM to DIF in order to exchange data between different applications.

+<h2>How Aspose.Total helps for dotm to dif conversion</h2>

+Aspose.Total for Android via Java is a feature-rich document manipulation and conversion API that enables developers to integrate DOTM to DIF conversion feature inside their Android applications.
+It provides a comprehensive set of APIs for manipulating and converting documents, spreadsheets, images, and other file formats.

+Firstly, Aspose.Words for Android via Java can be used to convert DOTM to HTML.
+It is a powerful document manipulation API that enables developers to create, edit, and convert documents in various formats, such as DOC, DOCX, ODT, HTML, and PDF.
+It also provides features for manipulating document elements, such as text, images, tables, and formatting.

+After that, Aspose.Cells for Java can be used to convert HTML to DIF.
+It is a powerful spreadsheet manipulation API that enables developers to create, edit, and convert spreadsheets in various formats, such as XLS, XLSX, ODS, CSV, and HTML.
+It also provides features for manipulating spreadsheet elements, such as formulas, charts, and pivot tables.

+In conclusion, Aspose.Total for Android via Java provides a comprehensive set of APIs for manipulating and converting documents, spreadsheets, images, and other file formats.
+It enables developers to integrate DOTM to DIF conversion feature inside their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}